Frequently Asked Questions for 2023 Camps

 Friday- PB&J (soy nut butter)

-- Yes!
-T-shirts will be automatically included for all campers at no extra charge.
+• Yes!
+One Camp T-shirt will be automatically included for all camper registrations at no extra charge.
 Simply select your preferred t-shirt size during registration and we will make sure your camper gets it during their week of camp!

-- If you are registering for multiple sessions, a t-shirt will be included for each individual registration.
-If you sign up for six sessions, your camper will receive six t-shirts unless you indicate you would not like one.
+• If you are registering for multiple sessions, a t-shirt will be included for each individual registration.
+For instance, if you sign up for three sessions, your camper will receive three t-shirts unless you indicate you would not like one.

 Can I exchange sizes for my camp t-shirt?